thejefecomp/poo/README.md

 # poo
 This repository has been created to support teaching activities of a course named Object Oriented Programming (Programação Orientada a Objetos in portuguese).
-The aforementioned course is given by myself at State University of Santa Catarina (UDESC), Joinville-SC, Brazil.
+The aforementioned course has been given by myself at State University of Santa Catarina (UDESC), Joinville-SC, Brazil.
+Currently, the course material is managed by NeartWord, my personal company linked to the NeartWord project (https://www.neartword.com).